StepSavvy

 Section 10

-If you are a California resident, the California Consumer Privacy Act (CCPA) provides you with additional rights regarding your personal information:
+If you are a California resident, the California Consumer Privacy Act, as amended by the California Privacy Rights Act (CCPA/CPRA), provides you with the following rights regarding your personal information:

 To submit a CCPA request, contact us at stepsavvy.app@gmail.com.
 We may need to verify your identity before processing your request.